 Picture from Expert Vagabond

-On Expert Vagabond, you'll find half a dozen articles about Iceland, and Matt's been chasing Iceland's Northern Lights, visited crystal ice caves, visited the plane wreck on Sólheimasandur in south Iceland, driven the Golden Circle, been snorkelling and driven Iceland's ring road and to Snæfellsnes in wintertime.
+On Expert Vagabond, you'll find half a dozen articles about Iceland, and Matt's been chasing Iceland's northern lights, visited crystal ice caves, visited the plane wreck on Solheimasandur in South Iceland, driven the Golden Circle, been snorkelling, and driven Iceland's ring road and to Snaefellsnes in wintertime.

-He even managed to see an erupting volcano as he came during Iceland's latest eruption in Holuhraun.
+He even managed to see an erupting volcano as he came during Iceland's 2015 eruption in Holuhraun.

-So we don't know his favourite place in Iceland but can guess that Iceland itself is one of his favourite countries and we do know that Matt will be returning to Iceland and writing more great content about it.
+So we don't know his favourite place in Iceland, but we can guess that Iceland itself is one of his favourite countries, and we do know that Matt will be returning to Iceland and writing more great content about it.

 Hand Luggage Only